 Use timber for one of your tones and enjoy a two-tone kitchen with natural beauty.

-'In this London kitchen we loved the warmth of the nude/pink cabinets against the bespoke terrazzo floor but wanted to add some masculinity and impact with wood wall cabinets,' explains Tiffany Duggan, founder and director of Studio Duggan (opens in new tab) and Trove (opens in new tab).
-'We chose a rich, warm timber for contrast and texture with fluted glass panels to conceal the mess inside but keep the look light and airy.'
+'In this London kitchen we loved the warmth of the pink kitchen cabinets against the interesting terrazzo floor but wanted to add an element of muted masculinity and impact with wood wall cabinets,' explains Tiffany Duggan, founder and director of Studio Duggan and Trove.

 Tactile cement countertops and backsplashes bridge the top and base units, uniting the two shades with quiet style.